 Subject combination advice

 Subject combination advice:

-Physics is a mathematical science and the standard expectation is that students taking A Level Physics will also take A Level Maths with Mechanics as well.
+Physics is a mathematical science and the standard expectation is that students taking A Level Physics will also take A Level Mathematics as well.

 Are there alternative routes forward in Science?